How to Paint Interior Doors

 Time Required: Under 2 hours

-Painting a door is an easy do-it-yourself project.
-Doors can be heavy and hard to remove making it easier to paint them in place instead of trying to take them off their hinges.
-However painting a door by putting it flat on a pair of sawhorses is the best way to prevent drips and runs.
+Learning how to paint an interior door is an easy do-it-yourself project.
+Interior doors can be heavy and hard to remove.
+Most people attempt to paint a door in place instead of trying to take it off its hinges.
+However, the best way to paint a door to prevent drips and runs is putting it flat on a pair of sawhorses.

-- Preparation & Safety – Remove all hardware as this makes the job faster.
+- Preparation & safety - Remove all hardware from your interior doors.
+This makes the job faster.
 Take your old hardware to the store when shopping for replacements.
-Always paint in a well ventilated area for safety ad to prevent odors in the home.
-Make sure all 6 sides of your door are covered to protect from rotting, cracking and expansion.
+Take the time to check out popular paint colors as well to choose the paint you’ll need for your project.
+Be sure to purchase the recommended paint brushes as well.
+Always paint in a well-ventilated area for safety and to prevent odors in the home.
+When painting wood doors, make sure all six sides of your door are covered evenly to protect it from rotting, cracking and expansion.

 - Place the door on sawhorses - Place the door flat on sawhorses to paint it.
 On paneled doors, paint in the following order: 1) recessed panels, 2) horizontal rails and 3) vertical stiles.
 That way, you won't leave any unnecessary brush marks.

 - Let the door dry - Let the door dry completely.
 If a second coat of paint is needed, sand the door lightly and then wipe it with a tack cloth before repainting.

 - Seal the bottom edge with a wood sealer - Seal the unpainted bottom edge of the door with clear wood sealer to prevent moisture from entering the wood.
 Any water will cause the wood to warp and swell, resulting in a door that won't close properly.

 - Apply paint to the inside top panels - Apply paint to the inside of the top panels.
 Smooth out the paint, working with the grain, doing the recessed areas first and then the faces of the panels.